 A study area is normally identified by a wide range of social, political, or regulatory factors.
 Once known, it needs to be expanded or clipped to align with watershed boundaries.
-The Totten, Eld, Deschutes and Nisqually (Thurston County side) watersheds all drain to South Puget Sound.
+The Totten, Eld, and Deschutes watersheds all drain to South Puget Sound.
 These watersheds were prioritized based on local, state, and federal protection efforts to reduce any further degradation to Puget Sound.